 The LAO report calls this approach “a serious departure from our longstanding view of how revenues are to be treated for the purposes of Proposition 98,” and says it “is directly contrary to what the voters were told in the official voter guide as to how the revenues would be treated.”

 The Department of Finance disputes that interpretation.
 Spokesman H.D.
 Palmer counters that the LAO has it backwards.
 Because Prop.
 39 generates corporate tax revenue it’s counted as part of the general fund, even if the money is then moved to the new Clean Energy Fund.

 “In our view it’s not a gray issue,” said Palmer.
 “By definition and by law you must include those revenues when you calculate the Prop.
 98 guarantee.”

 The LAO also argues that this approach could also lead to “greater manipulation of the minimum guarantee” by opening the door to all types of accounting shifts.
 “The state could, for example, require that all sales tax revenues be deposited directly into a special fund rather than the General Fund, thereby excluding the revenues from the Proposition 98 calculation.”

 In an alternative proposal, the LAO recommends that the Legislature exclude Prop.
 39 revenues from being counted toward the school funding guarantee and instead create a competitive grant process for energy efficiency projects administered by the California Energy Commission.
 Schools and community colleges would be welcome to apply.

-Filed under: Adult education, Categorical Funding, Community Colleges, Featured, Funding and Taxation, Initiatives, Jerry Brown, Proposition 98, Reporting & Analysis, Revenue and taxes, State Budget, Taxes · Tags: California Clean Energy Jobs Act, California Community Colleges, Gov. Jerry Brown, Legislative Analyst's Office, Proposition 39
+Filed under: Adult education, Categorical Funding, Community Colleges, Featured, Initiatives, Jerry Brown, Proposition 98, Reporting & Analysis, Revenue and taxes, School Finance, State Budget, Taxes · Tags: California Clean Energy Jobs Act, Community Colleges, Jerry Brown, Legislative Analyst's Office, Proposition 39